DaveBatton/Objective-C-Style-Guide/ReadMe.md

 Objective-C uses `YES` and `NO` for Boolean variables.
 Therefore, the use of `True` and `False` are incorrect in Objective-C code.

-Dont directly access structure or object elements if getters & setters are available, except in `-init` and `-dealloc` methods, or when overriding accessor methods.
+Don't directly access structure or object elements if getters & setters are available, except in `-init` and `-dealloc` methods, or when overriding accessor methods.

 ###### RIGHT:
 ```objective-c